Science & Technology

 How does Precision Plants use gene editing for hemp?

 Precision Plants uses CRISPR-Cas9 to deliver multiple precision trait modifications per variety.
-The Stackatrait™ platform includes proprietary cannabinoid modification (<0.01% THC), grain yield edits (seed yield), oil quality (oil quality trait high-oleic), fibre enhancement (fibre quality trait, lignin modification trait), and carbon sequestration (deep root traits).
-Three varieties: BritGrain Auto™ (grain specialist), LongLine Fibre™ (fibre specialist), YieldMax Duo™ (dual-purpose).
+The Stackatrait™ platform addresses five core trait categories — regulatory compliance, agronomic performance, processing quality, environmental resilience, and climate adaptation — all within a single variety.
+Three varieties are in development: BritGrain Auto™ (grain specialist), LongLine Fibre™ (fibre specialist), YieldMax Duo™ (dual-purpose).

 The science is validated through a formal research partnership with Rothamsted Research and supported by £912,000 in DEFRA government funding.
 Under the Precision Breeding Act 2023, these gene-edited varieties follow a streamlined regulatory pathway in England, distinct from GMO regulation. — Precision Breeding Act 2023